hiteshacc24/AutomationTestingSeleniumJava/README.md

 # Automation Testing using Selenium, Java, Maven, TestNG
 The path from a Quality Tester to Quality Engineer

 For this series, I will be using Selenium with the Java programming language and the TestNG library, which will make our efforts easier and more organized.
-I will tackle, in the future, using Selenium with JavaScript, in order to help those not familiar with the old Java ecosystem.
 My IDE of choice is IntelliJ Idea.

 ###Prerequisites: